crocs-muni/APDUPlay/README.md

 ##  Installation and use
 1. Find out if your application requires 32- or 64-bit winscard.dll (e.g., using [Sigcheck utility](https://docs.microsoft.com/en-us/sysinternals/downloads/sigcheck))
 2. Copy Microsoft's original winscard.dll library to a target application folder and rename it to original32.dll or original64.dll (based on Step 1).
-3. Place APDUPlay's custom winscard.dll library to a target application folder so it is loaded first.
+3. Place APDUPlay's custom winscard.dll library to a target application folder, so it is loaded first.
 4. Place configuration file named winscard_rules.txt into the same folder.

-The target application folder should now looks like this (CAProfiler_64b.exe used as example)
+The target application folder should now look like this (CAProfiler_64b.exe used as an example)
 ```cmd
 .
 ..